llee454/hornet-website/modules/menu/Readme.md

 }

 /*
+  Accepts no arguments and returns a link to this element's parent.
+Note: this function removes any HTML tags contained in the parent's title.
+*/
+menu_Element.prototype.getPlainParentLinkElement = function () {
+  return this.parent ? this.parent.getPlainLinkElement () : null;
+}

+/*
   Accepts no arguments.
 Generates and returns a jQuery HTML Element representing the HTML text structure of the next sibling of menu_Element